Biodiversity hotspots make up less than 3% of Earth’s land surface and refer to regions that are both rich with life and at high risk for destruction.

 Biology, Ecology, Earth Science, Climatology

-From lush rainforests to majestic mountains, some regions of Earth are simply irreplaceable.
-Many of these regions are biodiversity hotspots—areas that are both rich with life and at high risk for destruction.
+From lush to towering mountains, some regions of Earth are irreplaceable.
+Many of these regions are hotspots—areas that are both rich with life and at high risk for destruction.

-Biodiversity hotspots make up about 2.3 percent of Earth’s land surface, but 44 percent of the world’s plants and 35 percent of land vertebrates live in these regions.
-Most plants in a biodiversity hotspot are endemic, meaning they are not found anywhere else on Earth.
-Yet biodiversity hotspots are, by definition, in a conservation crisis.
-To be classified as a biodiversity hotspot, a region must have lost at least 70 percent of its original natural vegetation, usually due to human activity.
+Biodiversity hotspots make up only about 2.5% of Earth’s land surface, yet they are home to more than half of the world’s plants and 43% of land vertebrates.
+Most plants in a biodiversity hotspot are , meaning they are not found anywhere else on Earth.
+Biodiversity hotspots are, by definition, in a crisis.
+To be classified as a biodiversity hotspot, a region must have lost at least 70% of its original natural vegetation, usually due to human activities and influences.
+For example, clearing forests for lumber and agriculture or introducing invasive species (non-native species that harm the local environment) can contribute to this vegetation loss.

 Media Credits